Synchronization has occurred.

-“On the official papers, it will be marked down as a temporary leave offered to enlisted soldiers who have recently performed exceptionally.
+“On the official papers, it’ll be marked down as a temporary leave offered to enlisted soldiers who’ve recently performed exceptionally.
 That way Ophiuchus won’t be inclined to look into it and rumors won’t start among the men.
 Similar to how we handled Fabrizzio’s transfer.”
 Weingartner grimaced.
 “It’s all so convoluted.
 Ophiuchus seems to regulate things so tightly and somehow underground modified conductors slip right beneath their noses.”

-“I’ve heard that Ophiuchus allows the operations of those organizations because the organizations prevent more dangerous, less controlled groups from taking over,” Werner provided.
-“Ophiuchus’s blind eye has helped organizations like the Romano Family better control the city and lower the crime rates, but it has also made Ophiuchus oblivious to the organizations’ more criminal actions.”
+“I’ve heard that Ophiuchus allows the operations of these organizations because the organizations prevent more dangerous, less controlled groups from taking over,” Werner provided.
+“The blind eye allows organizations like the Romano Family to better control the city and lower the crime rates, but it has also made Ophiuchus oblivious to the organizations’ more criminal actions.”

 “It’s impossible to achieve clean peace then, hm?”
 Weingartner gave a noncommittal grunt and smiled slightly.
 “Well, it certainly looks like your head is in order now which is reassuring.”
 He paused to pinch the bridge of his nose.
 “Even if that’s the case, we still have to go through these precautionary measures.
 Due to the cover up, you will need to select some from your division to accompany you.”

 “I will take Second Lieutenant Gilbert Wolff, Emilia Bergmann, Derik Stein, and Klaus Kleine,” Werner said after a brief moment of thought.

 “Second Lieutenant Wolff is aware of our agreement with the Romano Family.
 That’s a good choice.”
 Weingartner smiled briefly.
 “Kleine’s performance has improved recently, and Bergmann and Stein are due for a promotion.”